The Top Pros and Cons of Prepaid Business Credit Cards

 Overdrawing fees can add up quickly, so consider using a prepaid card to combat this common issue.

 1. It Could Be Difficult to Recover Funds If the Card is Lost or Stolen

 Since your money is kept in a prepaid business credit card and not in a bank account, there’s less incentive for recovery if it’s lost or stolen.

 A 2016 statute limits prepaid credit card losses to $50 if the theft is reported within two days.
 However, that’s still far less generous than the regulations regarding credit card misuse.

 Due to this limitation, we suggest keeping funds in a secure savings account and loading funds onto your prepaid card in small amounts as needed.

 2. You Can’t Borrow Money from The Bank

-Credit cards help flatten out spending because you don’t have to pay off your balance right away, but with prepaid cards you aren’t borrowing anything.
-It’s your money on the card, and you can only spend what you put on it.
+Credit cards help flatten out spending because you don’t have to pay off your balance right away.
+However, with prepaid cards you aren’t borrowing anything, as it’s your money on the card.
+Therefore, you can only spend the amount that you put on it.

 3. There Will Still Be Fees